7 best Townsville attractions

 This small hill situated in the city center is a popular destination for walking, running, and leisurely strolls, with its primary attraction being the breathtaking views from the summit.

 The area features several lookout points and a handful of short walking trails, all leading to stunning vistas of the surrounding city.
 From the top, the view is truly magnificent and not to be missed.

 Also, it was our second time to see green frogs sitting near the drinking tap.
 Gosh, they look so artificial!
 It was hard to believe they were real!

-It was dark when we first arrived at Castle Hill, and we could see the Magnetic Island and Townsville Marina from the east side and Mount Stuart and town suburbs from the west side.
+When we got to Castle Hill, it was already dark outside, but we still managed to see Magnetic Island and Townsville Marina from the east side and Mount Stuart and the town suburbs from the west side.

-On the way back from Castle Hill, we could see many historical buildings that were lit nicely, and they looked stunning.
+On the way back from Castle Hill, we could see many historical buildings that were illuminated, and they looked stunning.
 Also, the city atmosphere with its pubs and restaurants open and aroma spreading around were so good.

 #2 Townsville Rotary Markets

-Townsville Rotary Markets combines three different markets: Strand Night Market, Rotary Mega Market and Willows Sunday Morning Market.
-Interestingly the money raised by these markets goes into supporting the local Townsville community through the 10 Rotary clubs.
+What sets these markets apart is the fact that they bring together three different markets: the Strand Night Market, the Rotary Mega Market, and the Willows Sunday Morning Market.
+Notably, the profits generated are channeled towards supporting the local community of Townsville through the ten Rotary clubs.